About Recipe Boffin Website

 I hope you enjoy reading through this website and food blog, and following my journey, as I wade through the seemingly never-ending collection of recipes which I have accumulated over the past 40 years, and try and keep up with all the new ones being contributed from others daily.
 Some day soon I’m bound to reach the box that chilli bean casserole recipe is hiding in.

-If you or anyone dear to you is a bit of a recipe boffin and would like your personal or professional recipe or recipes and story published on Recipe Boffin website, just reply on the contact form and I’d be delighted to add it to this website.
+If you or anyone you know is a bit of a recipe boffin and would like your personal or professional recipe or recipes and story published on Recipe Boffin website, just reply on the contact form and I’d be delighted to add it to this website.

 All rights reserved.
 2017